scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 This sounds simple, but the code is fairly unwieldy because of the need to create and combine `Futures` at every iteration.
-We can improve on things greatly using `Future.traverse`, which is tailor made for this pattern:
+We can improve on things greatly using `Future.traverse`, which is tailor-made for this pattern:

 ```tut:book:silent
 val allUptimes: Future[List[Int]] =